 What form of transport can I use?

-The NHS organisation handling your claim will normally base any refund on the basis of what would have been the cheapest suitable mode of transport for your circumstances.
+The NHS organisation handling your claim will normally base any refund on what would have been the cheapest suitable mode of transport for your circumstances.

 This can include your age, medical condition or any other relevant factors, such as the availability of public transport.